 - During phase 1, the first 4 weeks, you do LISS (low intensity steady state) cardio

 - During phase 2, weeks 5-8, you do MISS (medium intensity state) cardio

 - During phase 3, the last phase and weeks 9-12, you do HIIT (high intensity interval training) cardio

 Yep, there is indeed a meal plan guide you can follow as well as a vegetarian one.
 To be honest, I haven’t been following it 100%, but I have looked to it for meal inspiration.
 Anna provides you with a 12-week meal plan and it’s definitely a useful tool if you’re not confident about your eating patterns.
 She even gives you a way to calculate your macros, which as you all know, is what I think works.

 So far, the FBG is honestly fitness approved!
 I’ve been finding it really fun and a nice change of pace from more traditional weight-lifting workouts.
 Wish me luck for the next 8-weeks … I will be sure to write a full review once I am done.
 By the time I am finished, I will be in Thailand and will hopefully be feeling confident and strong 🙂

-Let me know if you have any additional questions about the Fit Body Guides, and if you want to try it out, click here for a free preview.
-I would love for you to join me, and remember, I am here to help you!
+Let me know if you have any additional questions about the Fit Body Guides.
+If you do decide to buy it, you can enter in my code (honestlyfitness) at checkout and receive a 10% discount 🙂 I would love for you to join me, and remember, I am here to help you!